nhumayun2/HIREME/README.md

 # HireMe - Job Posting Platform Backend

-This is the backend system for "HireMe", a job platform where companies can post jobs and job seekers can apply. [cite_start]The system is built with a focus on role-based access control, file uploads, and a mock payment system[cite: 7].
+This is the backend system for "HireMe", a job platform where companies can post jobs and job seekers can apply.
+The system is built with a focus on role-based access control, file uploads, and a mock payment system.

 ## Table of Contents